-On the whole the level of the test was moderate.
-The test contained many difficult questions, so the important factor was selection of right questions.
-Reasoning section in this paper was comparatively a little tougher than the Quant section.
+On the whole the level of the test was moderate to tough.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.
+Reasoning section was tougher than Quant section.
+Verbal section was moderate to tough.
 The key to getting a good percentile was time management and selection of questions.

-The overall feel of the paper was moderate, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-AR and DI had mostly moderate or difficult level questions, thus selection of questions was important.
-As far as Quant is concerned most of the questions were from Algebra, Numbers & Geometry and since most of the questions were easy or moderate, thus selection of easier and doable questions was important.
-For verbal section, one should have good reading skills as there were 5 RC’s and questions were based on paragraph summary.
+The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
+Reasoning section was tougher than Quant section Verbal section was moderate to tough.
+Most of the questions in quant section were from Arithmetic, Algebra, Number system and Geometry.
+For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
-Questions such as sentence rearrangement and misfit require analysis and tricks to answer the questions.
+Questions such as sentence rearrangement and placement questions require analysis and knowledge of tricks to answer the questions.
 It is advisable not to spend too much time on TITA questions especially in the verbal section.